Valmiki: Role in Mahabharata

-Valmiki was present during Mahabharata time and he was one of the many sages that visited Yudhisthira after war.
+Valmiki was alive during the Mahabharata, and he was one of the many sages that visited Yudhisthira after the war.
 He told Yudhisthira the benefits of worshipping Shiva.
-Once upon a time, some ascetics that possessed the homa fire cursed Valmiki as guilty of Brahminicide.
+Once upon a time, some ascetic possessors of the homa fire cursed Valmiki as guilty of brahminicide.
 The sin possessed him as soon as he was cursed.
 So he prayed to Shiva and he became cleansed of all his sins.
-He later told Yudhisthira that he should also pray to Shiva like him.
+Valmiki told Yudhisthira that he should also pray to Shiva like him.

 Reincarnation

 Vishnudharmottara Purana says that Valmiki was born in the Treta Yuga as a form of Brahma who composed Ramayana and that people desirous of earning knowledge should worship Valmiki.
 He was later reincarnated as Tulsidas, who composed the Ramcharitamanas, which was the Awadhi-Hindi version of the Ramayana.

 Pragat Diwas

 The full moon day of Hindu month of Ashvin is celebrated as the birth anniversary of the poet.
 The day is also known as Pargat Diwas or Valmiki Jayanti, and is a major festival of the followers of the Balmiki religious sect of Hinduism.